Positive Good News Columns

-The Foundation for a Better Life is pleased to offer, at no charge, these life affirming true stories to you and your readers.
+The Foundation for a Better Life is pleased to offer, at no charge, these life affirming true stories.

 The Foundation for a Better Life, a 501(c)(3) non-profit organization, gives your newspaper permission to publish these stories in print and electronic media (excluding audio and video), provided the stories are published in their entirety, without modification and including the copyright notice.
 These articles are available under a Creative Commons Attribution NonCommercial-NoDerivatives 4.0 License (international).
 For any modification, permission must first be obtained from the Foundation by emailing media-relations@passiton.com.
 Thank you.